KevinFocke/SudokuSolver/README.md

 >4 3 0 0 0 0 9 0 5
 >1 0 9 3 0 0 0 0 0

+Zero indicates an empty field.

 Design specifications:
-- Solves all square sudokus up to 36 x 36.
+- Solves 9 x 9 sudokus
-- Fast and simple to use.
+- Efficient algorithm and simple to use.
 - Can recognize a sudoku in a picture.